Fractal and Spectral Dimensions as Determinants of Thermal Ablation Outcomes in Cancer Tissues: The model

 Recently, a new Pennes-based fractal bio-heat model has been proposed~\cite{fumeron2025}, which incorporates two fundamental features of neoplastic tissue that were missing in the original formulation: the non-locality in time (thermotolerance) and the fractal structure of tissue (pleomorphism).
 Tumours can sustain hyperthermia more effectively than normal cells as a result of two mechanisms: intrinsic thermoresistance and acquired thermotolerance.
 Thermoresistance refers to the ability of tumours to survive higher temperatures compared to normal cells—for example by failing to activate caspase-3~\cite{tang2020cancer}—which limits the cytotoxicity of thermal therapies.
 In addition, tumours can develop thermotolerance: this is a rapidly developing phenomenon that peaks within 24 hours of treatment and decays slowly over 3 to 5 days, depending on the dose rather than on the temperature level~\cite{urano1986kinetics}.
 The molecular origin of thermotolerance is the up-regulation of heat shock proteins (such as HSP70, HSP90 and small HSPs) that act as molecular chaperones, folding denatured proteins and preventing protein aggregation~\cite{khoei2004role}.
 In prostate cancer, the activity of HSPs, and thus thermotolerance, can be inhibited pharmacologically with quercetin.
 While these molecular mechanisms operate on longer timescales (days), tissues also exhibit immediate thermal inertia—arising from non-Fourier finite-speed heat propagation and thermal wave mechanisms~\cite{Liu1996}—and transient structural adaptation during acute heating~\cite{Welch1985}.
 To phenomenologically capture the non-local memory effects inherent to these dynamic responses we employ a temporal Caputo fractional derivative of non-integer order $\alpha$ ($n-1\leq \alpha < n$, $n\in \mathbb{N}$):

-where the relaxation time $\tau$ ensures dimensional consistency and scales the heat propagation velocity.
-Depending on the fractional order, the tissue temperature response exhibits three distinct bio-heat transfer regimes~\cite{fumeron2025}: a damped (sub-diffusive) regime for $0<\alpha<1$, a critically damped super-diffusive regime for $1<\alpha\leq1.5$, and an underdamped oscillatory super-diffusive regime for $1.5<\alpha<2$.
+where the relaxation time $\tau$ ensures dimensional consistency and scales the heat propagation velocity. \BLAU{Among the existing non-local operators (e.g., the Riemann-Liouville derivative), the Caputo definition is chosen given its suitability for initial-value problems.
+Since the Caputo derivative of a constant is zero, it allows the formulation of standard integer-order initial conditions—such as the initial tissue temperature and its rate of change—that preserve a clear physical interpretation~\cite{diethelm_2010}.} Depending on the fractional order, the tissue temperature response exhibits three distinct bio-heat transfer regimes~\cite{fumeron2025}: a damped (sub-diffusive) regime for $0<\alpha<1$, a critically damped super-diffusive regime for $1<\alpha\leq1.5$, and an underdamped oscillatory super-diffusive regime for $1.5<\alpha<2$.
 Classical diffusion is recovered when $\alpha=1$.